Aee-hrishya/Github-Repo-Finder/README.md

 # Github  Repo Finder

 This project is created using the Github API to fetch the Repos and other details of the specified user.
-The autthnetication of the users has been done using firebase.
+The authentication of the users has been done using firebase.

 ## Technologies used